Bogdan1097/knowledge-base/features/kyc.md

 # Know Your Customer

 TokenD system provides a powerful set of data agnostic tools for easy implementation of custom KYC procedure based on the regulations of a specific jurisdiction.
-Tasks based approach allows to do various verification steps which could include manual verification as well as integration with external system which can provide sanction lists screening, documents verification, etc.
+A task-based approach allows to perform various verification steps, which could include manual verification as well as integration with external systems, which can provide sanction lists screening, documents verification, etc.

-Example of KYC request:
+Example of a KYC request:

 ```json
 {